 Cashew trees prefer loose, sandy soil with plenty of sun and excellent drainage.
 Do not try using grocery store seeds - they are not viable.
 You will need to get seeds from a reputable supplier.
 Viable seeds should be planted 4 inches deep and about 30 feet away from each other.
 These plants can handle temperatures as high as 122°F, but cold and damp will be the death of them.
 Heavy, soggy clay soil nearly always causes root rot in cashew trees.
 They don’t handle wind very well, either, so be sure to provide tree supports while trees are young and do not plant them in windy areas.

 Keep your young tree properly irrigated and feed trees twice a year using a mix determined appropriate by your soil test results.
 Generally speaking, cashew trees use a lot of nitrogen, phosphorus, and zinc.
 After 3 or 4 years, you should be able to harvest your first crop of cashews.
-You will know your crop is ready to harvest when the cashew apple is either red or yellow and the drupe shell has turned grey.
+You will know your crop is ready to harvest when the cashew apple is either red or yellow and the drupe shell has turned gray.

 Before you start nibbling, however, remember that the seed coat of cashew drupes contains a toxic oil.
 You will need to roast those nuts in a covered container at 375°F for 10 to 20 minutes.
 Traditionally, they are roasted covered in sand.
 Apparently, the toxins released as fumes during this process will ruin your cookie sheet or whatever lid you opted for, so choose accordingly and be sure to ventilate the area as you work.
 Since the oils within cashew shells is extremely acidic, it can burn your skin, so wear long sleeves and eye protection.